7Jinx7/Resume_Screening/README.md

 # Resume Screening Project

-This project demonstrates two approaches to automate resume screening using NLP and machine learning.
+Our project demonstrates two approaches to automate resume screening using NLP and machine learning.
 Both notebooks classify resumes as either:

 - "Fit – Move forward with interview"
 - "Not a good fit"